shaiyon/SubredditBot/README.md

 "Close!
 It's act grade 2 titanium (grade 2 will darken and develop a patina over time and I can tell its a little bit darker than when I got it back in late June) and 18k rose gold. \n\nThanks, it's really a neat color scheme that they got going on with this particular Speedmaster that you don't see everyday. "  |
 "\&gt; Adding on to that I think that having a seconds hand is pointless if it is not showing the actual correct second.\n\nIt's really not that pointless.
 It gives you a quick way to check if your watch is actually still running and it also allows you to time things.
 I use it for the latter quite often. \n\nI don't think it's that silly since watches are marketed as luxury goods now, and not really as time keeping devices."|

 The data is clearly high quality, but is in the markdown format and needs to be cleaned up before encoding and feeding into GPT-2.
 Data cleaning script can be found [here](../master/clean_data.py).
+There are redundant steps present in the script that may be computationally inefficient, but they are necessary to ensure no edge cases slip through the cracks and make it into the cleaned corpus.

 ## Methodology - the model